-Returning to the two-door running board example, after detecting the opening of any door on the running board-side of the vehicle, the method enters decision block 606.
+Returning to the two-door running board example, after 20 detecting the opening of any door on the running board-side of the vehicle, the method enters decision block 606.
 The control algorithm specifies that the running board will remain deployed unless and until all of the doors on the running-board.
-Once all of the doors are closed, the method leaves illustration primarily with respect to door opening and closing events.
-Such events can be detected in any of the manners described herein.
-It will further be understood that a wide variety of inputs can be used instead of or in addition to door opening and closing events, and that a variety of decisioning schemes can be used to control movement of the stepping deck.
-The table below provides a simplified description of just a few such examples.
+Once all of the doors are closed, the method leaves decision block 606, and the step system retracts the stepping deck at step 608.
+In some cases, the controller implements a delay before retracting the stepping deck at step 608 (e.g., of 1, 2, 3, 4, 5, or more seconds).